excom-ai/excom-ai-context-mesh/examples/banking/playbooks/transaction_dispute.md

    - Larger amounts: Provisional credit within 10 business days
    - Duplicate charges: Immediate credit if confirmed

-5. **Create Dispute Record**
+5. **File the Dispute** (REQUIRED)
+   - Create the dispute record in the system
+   - Include: account number, transaction ID (use customer's description if exact ID not found), dispute type, amount, and description
-   - Log the dispute with full details
+   - If the transaction isn't visible in recent history, still file the dispute with the information provided
+   - You MUST file the dispute before telling the customer it's done

+6. **Apply Provisional Credit** (if eligible)
-   - Apply provisional credit if eligible
+   - Apply the credit to the customer's account
+   - Document the reason (e.g., "Provisional credit for dispute")

+7. **Notify Customer** (REQUIRED)
-   - Notify customer of investigation timeline
+   - Send confirmation notification to the customer
+   - Include dispute reference number and next steps

 ## Decision Criteria